Wendy Boglioli: 1976 Montréal Olympics

-She is best known for winning the gold medal in the women's 4×100-meter freestyle relay in world record time at the 1976 Montréal Olympics with teammates Shirley Babashoff, Kim Peyton and Jill Sterkel.
+Her singularly most publicized accomplishment in swimming was winning the gold medal in the women's 4×100-meter freestyle relay in world record time at the 1976 Montréal Olympics with teammates Shirley Babashoff, Kim Peyton and Jill Sterkel.
 The gold was particularly crucial to the U.S. women's team as it was the only gold medal awarded to them during the games.
+Wendy's teammate at Central Jersey Aquatic Club, Kathy Heddy, was also on the 1976 Women's Olympic Team.

 Boglioli also won the bronze medal in the women's 100-meter butterfly, behind East German swimmers Kornelia Ender and Andrea Pollack.
 During the 1990s, it was confirmed that Ender and Pollack were given performance-enhancing drugs during the East German doping scandal of the 1970s.
-Therefore, Boglioli most likely would have won the gold medal, were it not for the presence of Ender and Pollack.
+Therefore, it is speculated Boglioli would have been in line for a gold or silver medal, were it not for the presence of Ender or Pollack.